sodadata/docs/soda-cloud/add-datasets.md

 After Soda Cloud completes its first scan of your data according to the scan schedule you set, the **Datasets** dashboard displays all the datasets it automatically discovered in your data source.

-Soda Cloud also automatically created a **row count anomaly detection monitor** for each dataset containing time-series data.
+Soda Cloud also automatically creates a **row count anomaly detection monitor** for each dataset that contains time-series data.
 This enables Soda Cloud to start learning row count patterns in your dataset over the course of the next few scheduled scans and surface anything it recognizes as anomalous.

-From the **Datasets** dashboard, click a time-series dataset to open it, then select the **Monitors** tab to review the monitor that Soda Cloud created for you.
+From the **Datasets** dashboard, click one of your time-series datasets to open it, then select the **Monitors** tab to review the monitor that Soda Cloud created for you.
 Learn more about creating [anomaly detection monitors]({% link soda-cloud/anomaly-detection.md %}).

 You can also examine each dataset and configure any of the following optional settings:
 * display [column metrics]({% link soda-cloud/display-column-metrics.md %}) for all datasets